Enigmatic-Smile/docs/select/sdks/react-native/reference-v2.md

 Default value: `Fidel.ProgramType.transactionSelect`

 It specifies the type of program you want to enroll cards into.
 It also influences the flow that the SDK will show to cardholders when enrolling cards.
-The other supported value of this property is `Fidel.ProgramType.transactionStream`, but it is useful only for cards enrolled for Expense Management applications.
+The other supported value of this property is `Fidel.ProgramType.transactionStream`, but it is useful only for cards enrolled for Stream applications.

 > Note: For your Loyalty application, you don't need to set this property as the default value is the correct one, for your use case.